Skip to main content

 Two new things vs the previous tutorials:

-• runtime.mode: background - tells the daemon this app is trigger-driven, not chat-driven.
+• runtime.mode: background - the app is trigger-driven, not chat-driven.

 Deploy